kamni/gdiboulder-main-site/README.md

 To Do List:
 ===========
-* redo class names for divs
-* redo css with SASS? semantic class names?
-* remove tmp.html, chapters*.css, main-*.css
-* go through 'assets' and figure out what can be gotten rid of
 * change asset locations to be served from root /
 * write documentation about how to extend the site